 Before being shipped off to Taiwan, Lowry had begun dating Peggy Pitman.
 Peggy was born in San Antonio and the daughter of Benjamin Franklin Pitman Jr. and Bonnie Gunstream Pitman.
 She went to St. Mary's Hall and was President of her class.

 Before the pipeline was completed, Peggy and Lowry wed and they moved to Taipei.
-Upon his return Lowry decided a business school degree would round out his education.
-He was accepted to Harvard Business School, earned his MBA and moved back to San Antonio where he went to work in an investment banking company until forming his own in 1970.
+Upon their return Lowry decided a business school degree would round out his education.
+He was accepted to Harvard Business School, earned his MBA and they moved back to San Antonio where he went to work in an investment banking company until forming his own in 1970.

 During the 1970's Lowry was approached to co-sign a note on the purchase of an FM radio station.
 Ultimately, he became owner of the station and as Forbes magazine described it 20 years later, became the "accidental broadcaster."
 Over the next 20 years, Lowry became a student of the industry and learned the keys to successfully operating radio stations and generating cash flow.
 His focus was on operational excellence and "directly selling our customer's goods."
 This success begat more success when the industry was significantly deregulated and the ability to own more stations became a reality.
 After taking the company public in 1984, the capital was available to leverage the operational expertise he had developed and to take advantage of the opportunities in the industry.